Nassau in Sussex County, Delaware — The American Northeast (Mid-Atlantic)

 Erected 1932 by Historic Marker Commission.
 (Marker Number S-29.)

 Location.
 38° 45.614′ N, 75° 12.147′ W. Marker is in Nassau, Delaware, in Sussex County.
 Marker is on Coastal Highway (Delaware Route 1), on the left when traveling south.
+Located east side of highway, just south of Red Mill Pond.
 Touch for map.
-Located east side of highway, just south of Red Mill Pond.
 Marker is in this post office area: Lewes DE 19958, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-White's Chapel United Methodist Church (approx. 1˝ miles away); The Coursey-Daisey Nanticoke Indian Burial Ground (approx. 2.1 miles away); Tapping the Power of Wind Energy in Coastal Delaware (approx. 2.7 miles away); Lewes (approx. 2.8 miles away); Lewes Maritime History Trail (approx. 2.9 miles Lewes (approx. 2.9 miles away); Home of Major Henry Fisher (approx. 3 miles away); The De Vries Monument (approx. 3 miles away).
+White's Chapel United Methodist Church (approx. 1˝ miles away); Israel United Methodist Church (approx. 2.1 miles The Coursey-Daisey Nanticoke Indian Burial Ground (approx. 2.1 miles away); Cool Spring Presbyterian Church (approx. 2˝ miles away); Tapping the Power of Wind Energy in Coastal Delaware (approx. 2.7 miles away); Lewes (approx. 2.8 miles away); University of Delaware (approx. 2.9 miles away); a different marker also named Lewes (approx. 2.9 miles away).

 Regarding Broadkiln Hundred.
 Broadkill Hundred is a hundred in Sussex County, Delaware, United States.
 Broadkill Hundred was formed in 1696 as one of the original Delaware Hundreds.
 Its primary community is Milton.